Vicente Sebastián Pintado

 Vicente Sebastian Pintado y Brito (February 20, 1774 - August 20, 1829) was a Spanish cartographer, engineer, military officer and land surveyor of Spanish Louisiana and Spanish West Florida.
 He is known for conducting surveys of lands for settlers who had requested grants in Louisiana and Florida, as well as the so-called "Pintado plan", a street map of Pensacola drawn in 1812 which included the position and size of the solares designated for construction of the city's church and other public buildings.

+In the course of his military career, he suppressed the 1795 Pointe Coupee slave Conspiracy and the 1804 Kemper Rebellion.
+As a man familiar with violent uprisings, and having been Alcalde (a magistrate) since 1800, he was sent on a diplomatic mission in 1815, to negotiate for the recovery of fugitive slaves from a British outpost of the Royal Navy.

-He lived more than 35 years in the Americas (25 of them in Louisiana and Florida) and left a large corpus of work consisting of maps, plats, letters and documents vital to an understanding of the complicated sale of lands in Florida and Louisiana during the period.
+He lived for more than 35 years in America (25 of them in Louisiana and Florida) and left a large corpus of work consisting of maps, plats, letters and documents vital to an understanding of the complicated sale of lands in Florida and Louisiana during the period.

 In 1974, the Library of Congress in Washington, D.C. obtained a donation of the Pintado Collection, a collection of about 1,500 documents now stored in its Division of Manuscripts.

 Biography

 Early years

 Vicente Sebastian Pintado was born on February 20, 1774, in Santa Cruz de La Palma (Canary Islands, Spain).
 His parents were Diego Eligio Pintado and Antonia de Brito y Salazax.
-Although little is known of his youth, he would be expected to have had a good background in mathematics and design.
+Although little is known of his youth, Beerman theorizes he would be expected to have had a good background in mathematics and design.
+It has been theorized his family may have migrated to Louisiana as part of the Canary Islander, or Isleño, settlements in the 1770s.

-It is known that Pintado entered the Spanish military in his youth, where he excelled and was promoted to an officer's rank.
-In 1793, Pintado sailed for Havana, Cuba aboard the barque La Hermosa María Yendo de Campo.
+His presence in Louisiana in 1793 is first documented, when Pintado sailed for Havana, Cuba aboard the barque La Hermosa María Yendo de Campo.
 During its passage north of Tolvos island he prepared a maritime chart of latitudes, this being his first commission as a cartographer.
 From Havana, he was ordered to Louisiana, a Spanish province at the time.